RainWang6188/leetcode-notes/note/Tree_Traversals.md

 # Tree Traversals
-In this post, we will discuss 4 ways to traverse a tree.
+In this post, we will discuss the following content related to tree traversals.

+- preorder traversal
+- inorder traversal
+- postorder traversal
+- levelorder traversal
+- record the path to a specific node

 ## 1. Preorder Traversal
 ### Recursive Version